AdguardTeam/cname-trackers/README.md

 **Trackers** – trackers of this type are used to collect and analyze information about the user.
 They monitor user behavior, such as browsing patterns, interactions, and preferences, and are used for various purposes like audience profiling, market research, and personalization.

+**Mail Trackers** — this category includes trackers used in email clients to monitor and collect data.
+Mail trackers are used to gather information about how recipients interact with email, including whether an email was opened, what links were clicked, and how users interact with the content of the email.
 ​
 > **Recommendation:**
 >